pearl-robot-lab/2HandedAfforder/README.md

 Key features:
 - **2HANDS Dataset**: Precise object affordance region segmentations with affordance class-labels extracted from human activity videos
-- **2HandedAfforder Model**: VLM-based affordance prediction for bimanual manipulation tasks
+- **2HandedAfforder Model**: Weights of our model, a VLM-based affordance predictor for bimanual manipulation tasks
 - **Actionable Affordances**: Predicted affordance regions that can be directly used for robotic manipulation

 ## Resources